BadSNN: Backdoor Attacks on Spiking Neural Networks via Adversarial Spiking Neuron: Introduction

 In terms of backdoor attacks on SNNs, most recent works primarily focus on neuromorphic data manipulation.
 Neuromorphic data is event-based data with a temporal dimension, where semantic information is represented through two different polarities (0/1).
 In Sneaky Spikes \cite{abad2023sneaky}, triggers are replicated from the BadNet \cite{gu2017badnets} attack and adapted for time-encoded and spike-encoded versions suitable for neuromorphic data.
 Because neuromorphic sensors such as DVS cameras naturally emit asynchronous spikes in response to changes in light intensity \cite{lichtsteiner2008dvs}, physical triggers can take the form of flashes, strobes, or patterned bursts of light, which seamlessly blend with normal scene dynamics \cite{fang2024flashy}.
 However, this attack paradigm primarily focuses on neuromorphic data manipulation rather than exploiting vulnerabilities inherent to the SNN model itself.

-The unique characteristic of SNNs is that they contain spiking neurons \cite{fang2021incorporating}, which convert input analog data into spike trains that flow through the network's layers.
-To address this research gap and understand backdoor attacks from the perspective of SNNs' architectural uniqueness, we investigate the following research question in this paper: \textbf{Can an attacker exploit the spiking neurons of SNNs to embed a backdoor attack?}
+The unique characteristic of SNNs is that they contain spiking neurons~\cite{fang2021incorporating}, which convert input analog data into spike trains that flow through the network's layers.
+The behavior of these spiking neurons is governed by hyperparameters such as the membrane potential threshold ($V_{\text{thr}}$) and the membrane time constant ($\tau$), which directly control the number and timing of spikes generated for a given input.
+These hyperparameters are typically fixed by the model provider and are not subject to the same scrutiny during model inspection, creating an overlooked attack surface.
+To address this research gap and understand backdoor attacks from the perspective of SNNs' architectural uniqueness, we investigate the following research question in this paper: \textit{Can an attacker exploit the spiking neurons of SNNs to embed a backdoor attack?}